MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/botanical/morphology.md

 Achillea millefolium features compound corymb inflorescences, each with multiple small florets radiating outward, making it attractive to pollinators.

 Individual capitulums typically measure 2-4 cm in diameter, with variations due to environmental factors.
 The outer ray florets are often white or pink, have 3-8 per capitulum, and serve as pollinator attractors.
-On the other hand, the central yellow disc florets has 20-40 capitulum, which are vital for pollination and seed production.
+On the other hand, the central yellow disc florets have 20-40 capitulum, which are vital for pollination and seed production.

 The pedicel connecting the capitula to the stem ranges from 1-10 cm in length. and the involucre (composed of 5-8 phyllaries) shields florets and enhances aesthetics.
 That said, this plant provides pollinators with a steady nectar supply as it blooms from late spring to early autumn.